Gurley Novelty: History

+Pricing

 Tavern and Gurley candles were inexpensive.
 The 3 1/2-inch figures were sold for decades for $0.10 each, in packs of two for $0.29, and threes for $0.49.
 Individual larger sizes rarely exceeded $0.99.
 Tavern and Gurley candles were primarily sold at dime stores such as Ben Franklin's and Woolworth's, though they could also be found at larger stores such as Macy's.
 Sales continued to rise throughout the 1950s and peaked in the late 1960s.
 By the late 1970s the company was in decline.
 Today, Gurley Novelty candles are popular collectibles.
-By far the most popular are the Halloween and Christmas candles, though demand has recently increased for Thanksgiving and Easter candles as well.
-The company's line of Glow Candles were the company's most expensive products.
-They were never a big seller and today are rare.

 Reproductions

 Several years ago the Gurley candle molds were purchased by the Vermont Country Store, which has begun reproducing them.